wp-plugins/kevinjohn-gallagher-pure-web-brilliants-social-graph-twitter-cards-extention/readme.txt

 == Description ==

-Adds teh following tags to your website's header where appropriate
+Adds the following tags to your website's header where appropriate

 * twitter:card
 * twitter:title